 I’m not sure if there’s a kid these days that hasn’t made a volcano.
 It’s such a classic science experiment.
 It’s fun to put together and it’s fun to watch the eruption.

 Both of my girls have done this experiment before.
 In fact, they’re old hands at it.
-So, it was time to kick it up a notch and combine some history, some science, and a good book into one fun activity.
-We’re going to learn about Pompeii and recreate the eruption of Mount Vesuvius.
+So, it was time to kick it up a notch and combine some history, some science, and a good book into one fun STEM project.
+We’re going to learn about Pompeii with this Mount Vesuvius activity.

 We discovered them about a year ago and have been enjoying them whenever we find them at the library.
 This series is such a fun way to learn about history.
 You learn about the gritty and real parts of history in a kid-appropriate way.